 Pepper is a great flavor to add to many vegetables, and it blends well with other things such as our famous garlic from above.
 Other good blends with pepper include basil, oregano, rosemary, or lemon.

 You have the option of making your own blends from your own spice cabinet, or purchasing and preparing (or growing) your own fresh herbs.
 It is a matter of available time and interest.
-If you're running a hectic lifestyle, there are ready-made blends such as Mrs. Dash, that have the added benefit of being salt-free, for that extra little healthy kick.
+If you're running a hectic lifestyle, there are ready-made blends such as Mrs. Dash, that are completely salt-free, for that extra little healthy kick.

 Fresh is always better, if you have the time or inclination.
 But, if you do not, remember this: the dried herbs you buy at the grocery are more potent simply because they are dry; evaporating the water out concentrates the flavor, so you will use less than you would of the fresh variety.

 Keep your stock of dried herbs fresh and rotated, for while they do not spoil, they do lose their potency and go stale, so that can of paprika you've had sitting there since Methuselah was a child is not going to taste like much of anything but dust.